fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVpnDeviceConfigScript.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppVpnDeviceConfigScript** cmdlet retrieves the configuration script for an azure_2 RemoteApp virtual private network (VPN) device.
+The **Get-AzureRemoteAppVpnDeviceConfigScript** cmdlet retrieves the configuration script for an Azure RemoteApp virtual private network (VPN) device.

 ## EXAMPLES